-Bordering Idukki and Tamil Nadu, on the high slopes of meeshapulimala, we have the estates with the highest grown tea in the world!
-Though its really hard and bone breaking to reach atop of kolukkummalai , you will not regret the view that you get there.
+Bordering Idukki and Tamil Nadu, on the high slopes of Meeshapulimala, we have the estates with the highest grown tea in the world!
+Though it’s really hard and bone breaking to reach a top of Kolukkummalai, you will not regret the view that you get there.
 It was the most scenic drive of my life.
-Its an approximate 2 hour climb of jeep which throws you up down right left; almost 80% of the trip.
-Even though our designated driver was a pro in driving through this bumpy road, there was a point we all got scared, when a heard of cows came in between the road out of the blue but luckily our driver managed to take the steer.
+It is an approximate 2 hour climb of a jeep which throws you up down right left; almost 80% of the trip!
+Even though our designated driver was a pro at driving through this bumpy road, there was a point we all got scared, when a herd of cows came in between the road out of the blue but luckily our driver managed to take the steer.
 Moving further we reached a place we have to keep our jeep aside and walk further to a yet another less visiting tourist spot in that hill top; Simhappara!

-Its only after a recent Malayalam Movie “Ann Maria Kalippilaanu” that these places in Munnar became a point of attraction, especially the youngsters who prefer adventure.
-It’s a 2 km walk from the place where left our jeep, the centre point of kolukkumalai which connects both meeshapulimalai and kolukkumalai.
-The rock here looks like lion, in his majestic attire and that’s how that rock got its name Simhapara.
-Amidst of the early morning fog that you see at the hill top, it was truly a mind blowing sight to see the sun rays pass through a small hole near the assumed lion’s eye region.
-For a second you’ll be lost by the beauty of that majestic lion sitting in front of you with sparkly eyes!
+It is only after a recent Malayalam Movie “Ann Maria Kalippilaanu” that these places in Munnar became a point of attraction, especially the youngsters who prefer an adventure.
+It’s a 2 km walk from the place where we left our jeep, the centre point of Kolukkumalai which connects both Meeshapulimalai and Kolukkumalai.
+The rock here looks like a lion, in his majestic attire and that’s how that rock got its name Simhapara.
+Amidst of the early morning fog that you see at the hilltop, it was truly a mind blowing sight to see the sun rays pass through a small hole near the assumed lion’s eye region.
+For a second you’ll be lost in the beauty of that majestic lion sitting in front of you with sparkly eyes!

 From the cloud–kissed mountain tops, we get to see the breathtaking view of Munnar and Surianelli towns.
-While descending the hill, we had to cross the beautiful Anayairankal Lake.
+While descending the hill, we had to cross the beautiful Anayirangal Lake.
 We were lucky enough to see the wildlife of the Shola forest at its best on the seventh peak.
-At last we were at the eighth and the final peak, the Meeshapulimala peak, even though tired you would feel refreshed and excited to see the breathtaking views.
+At last we were in the eighth and the final peak, the Meeshapulimala peak, even though you will be tired, you would feel refreshed and excited to see the breathtaking views.

-At the top Meeshapulimala we have the camping facility arranged.
+At the top of Meeshapulimala we had the camping facility arranged.
 It was as if we were standing in heaven!
 We got an unforgettable night to spend under the stars on that top of the hills.